UVVM/UVVM/doc/source/vvc_framework.rst

 be part of a CT).

 Table 3 shows the maximum transaction group record for an SBI, whereas Table 4 shows the maximum transaction group record for an
-Avalon.
+Avalon MM.
 The bold CT is optional for both, and thus depends on whether CTs have been defined in the VVC.
 Multiple parallel STs may be written to the transaction group record simultaneously - as these are handled by different "threads" (concurrent statements like a process).

 A Monitor cannot know about CTs, and thus a Monitor will never fill in that sub-record.
 A Monitor for a split transaction protocol